 28 BEST THINGS TO DO IN DUBLIN, OHIO

 Whether you are a local looking for new things to do in Dublin, OH or a visitor planning a weekend to the city, you can use our list of the best Dublin, OH things to do!
-For visitors, we include pertinent travel tips – like how to get there and where to stay – and a helpful Dublin, OH Map of Attractions that will help you get oriented.
+For visitors, we also include pertinent travel tips – like how to get there and where to stay – and a helpful Dublin, OH Map of Attractions that will help you get oriented.

 Throughout this article we highlight the best things to do, see and eat.
 That said, there are so many good places to eat in Dublin, Ohio that we include an entire list of our favorite restaurants at the end of the post.

-Save, Pin or Bookmark our Dublin, Ohio blog post so that you can easily access it as your plan – and during – your Dublin trip!
+Save, Pin or Bookmark our Dublin, OH blog post so that you can easily access it as your plan your Ohio trip!

 #1 Discover Downtown Dublin, Ohio on Foot

 One of the best ways to get acquainted with Downtown Dublin, OH is by lacing up your shoes and going for a stroll.
 The city’s downtown district sits on both banks of the Scioto River.

 Historic Dublin, Ohio occupies the west side of the river, centered at the intersection of High and Bridge Streets.
 Shops and restaurants housed in historic buildings line the main streets, which is why it is one of the fun places to go in Dublin.

 Modern Downtown Dublin is situated on the east side of the Scioto River.
-The contemporary live/work community boasts eateries, shops and entertainment venues.
+The contemporary live/work community boasts hip eateries, shops and entertainment venues.

 #2 Eat at Jeni’s Ice Cream

 Jeni’s Splendid Ice Creams in Dublin, Ohio is one of the absolute best places to get a sweet treat in the city!
-The artisanal ice cream shop opened in Dublin in 2008 – and they continue to dish out the best ice cream in the city (and surrounds).
+The artisanal ice cream shop opened in Dublin in 2008 – and they continue to dish out the best ice cream in the city (and Central Ohio).